-There is a good reason that "No" is one of the first words we learn to pronounce since childhood.
+There is a good reason if “No” is one of the first words we learn to pronounce since childhood.
 In fact, children go through a phase of denial saying no to everything, without going into details.
 In this way they reaffirm their identity.
 In this regard, discovering the existence of no and its implications is a great event for the child, because he realizes having the right to decide of his life, even if initially are only small decisions.

-Learning to say no is also important to keep our emotional balance.
+In the assertiveness training learning to say no is also important to keep our emotional balance.
 Life opens us continually new opportunities that we can grasp, it tempts us with opportunities that are sometimes not the most suitable for us.
 In these cases, saying no means to be able to stay on the path we have chosen, focused on our goals.

 Also, sometimes saying no is the only way we have to defend our rights and keep controlled the people who are willing to violate our freedom, appropriating of our time and acting as real emotional vampire.